NEFSC/READ-SSB-Lee-BlackSeaBass/README.md

 # Black Sea Bass

-This repository holds code for Min-Yang's black sea bass projects.
+This repository holds code for "Economic-informed stock assessments".

-1. "Data pull and exploration": This is a data pull and prep portion.
-It includes a datapull from CAMS and other sources, data exploration, and moderate amounts of data processing that is (hopefully) general to all projects.
+Because the

-2. "Economic-informed stock assessments": Because the size of an individual fish determines the price of fish, we can invert this relationship to help fill in gaps when we do not sample the lengths of those fish.
+size of an individual fish determines the price of fish, we can invert this relationship to help fill in gaps when we do not sample the lengths of those fish.
 There are 5 prevailing BSB market categories: Jumbo, Large, Medium, Small, and